My Chef’s Apron

 • Cinnamon Powder: Adds a natural, subtle, sweet taste that pairs well with the chocolate flavor.

-• Powdered Monk Fruit: Use powdered sweetener so it can easily dissolve into this delicious pudding.
+• Powdered Monk Fruit: Use a powdered sweetener so it can easily dissolve into this delicious pudding.
 Otherwise, powder regular Monk Fruit sweetener using a small blender or coffee grinder.

 • Overnight chia seed pudding: I use ½ cup for 2 servings, but you can add less or more.
 It's the main ingredient and has to be prepped in advance.